digital-fabric/polyphony/docs/faq.md

+---
+layout: page
+title: Frequently Asked Questions
+nav_order: 100
+---
 # Frequently Asked Questions

 ## Why not just use callbacks instead of fibers?

 It is true that reactor engines such as libev use callbacks to handle events.
 There's also programming platforms such as [node.js](https://nodejs.org/) that base their entire API on the callback pattern.
 [EventMachine](https://www.rubydoc.info/gems/eventmachine/1.2.7) is a popular reactor library for Ruby that uses callbacks for handling events.

 Using callbacks means splitting your application logic into disjunct pieces of code.
-Consider the following example:
+Consider the following implementation of an echo server using EventMachine:

 ```ruby
 require 'eventmachine'